MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/defender-experts-report.md

 A targeted attack notification describes an advanced threat activity Defender Experts for Hunting observed in your environment and provides recommended resolution to help address the said activity.

-The Defender Experts for Hunting reports provide you with the total number of targeted attack notifications our Defender Experts have sent for the month.
-To view these notifications, click **view notification**.
+The Defender Experts for Hunting reports provide you with the total number of targeted attack notifications our Defender Experts have sent for the calendar month.
+To view these notifications, click **View notification** beside **Notified**.

-This redirects you to the incidents page on the Microsoft 365 Defender portal.
-Defender Expert for Hunting alerts or targeted attack notifications are labelled with “Microsoft Threat Experts.”
+This link redirects you to the Microsoft 365 Defender incidents page.
+Defender Expert for Hunting alerts or targeted attack notifications are labelled with “Defender Experts.”

+> [!NOTE]
+> The View notification link only appears if the vale displayed in **Notified** is atleast 1.

 ## Identify potential attack entry points and other security weak spots

 Tactics represent an adversary’s tactical goal: the reason for its actions.
-The **MITRE tactics** observed section of the report tracks the progression of attack attempts in your environment using the following 12 MITRE ATT&CK framework stages:
+The **MITRE tactics** observed section of the report tracks the progression of attack attempts in your environment using the following 12 MITRE ATT&CK framework tactics:

 1. Initial access
 2. Execution